unified-font-object/ufo-spec/versions/ufo3/glyphs/glif.md

 Anchors with a `name` starting with `caret_` or `vcaret_` indicate horizontal or vertical caret positions for ligature glyphs.
 Example usage would be to compile the [OpenType GDEF Ligature Caret List table].

 Anchor names starting with `caret_` provide the `x` value for a ligature caret position, and the `y` value is ignored.
-Likewise, anchors names starting with `vcaret_` provide the `y` value for a ligature caret position, and the `x` value is ignored.
+Likewise, anchor names starting with `vcaret_` provide the `y` value for a ligature caret position, and the `x` value is ignored.

 Both names may be followed arbitrary text (`caret_1`, `caret_blah`, etc) for designers or applications to have unique caret position names.